Skip to main content

 Be explicit

 Ona performs best with explicit instructions, to the point of over-specification.
-Clear instructions and pointers increase the duration of autonomous sensible work.
+Clear instructions increase the duration of autonomous work.

 add a new database entity fooadd a database entity foo for the backend which has a name, description and magic value.
 Users will search for the magic value, but name and desc are only shown.
 The magic value cannot be changed and is a number from 1 to 100.